isaiasghezae/unique-turker-2/README.md

 # unique-turker-2

-Flask app with a built-in database that can be used by Mechanical Turk requesters to prevent duplicate HIT access from Mechanical Turk workers.
+Full-stack Flask app with a built-in database that can be used by Mechanical Turk requesters to prevent duplicate HIT access from Mechanical Turk workers.

 ## 🔍Purpose